Default2882/Dijkstra-s-algorithm-in-python/README.md

+# Implementation of Djikstra's Algorithm in python

-# Djikstra's Algorithm to find the shortest path from a source vertex to a destination vertex.
+## Djikstra's algo is used to find the shortest path from a source vertex to a destination vertex.

 ## Time complexity - O(m * n)